Variety selection is key to managing Phytophthora. Photo: Anne Dorrance, Ohio State University

 University soybean researchers in the north-central region are actively monitoring Phytophthora pathotypes in order to advise soybean seed companies of changes in Phytophthora populations.
 Switching or stacking Rps genes in new soybean varieties may be recommended.

 3. Treat seeds

 Partial resistance to P.sojae is not effective in the seed or early growth stages until the seedling is established.
 Seed treatments with fungicides can provide some effective early protection for those fields where P. sojae has been a continuous hurdle.
-Effective seed treatments for Phytophthora seed and root rot have metalaxyl or mefenoxam (Metalaxyl-M) or ethaboxam as an active ingredient.
 See Fungicide Efficacy for Control of Soybean Seedling Diseases for the latest recommendations

 4. Improve soil aeration, drainage and structure